 Another MS security feature is not displaying the account name in the sign on screen, even when the user is currently signed on and has locked the system by pressing WinKey-L. This means the attacker needs to get both the account name and the passphrase right and significantly enhances security.

-If you have the >Automated Configuration Pack, you can right click on Harden Win 10 Security options.bat and choose Run as admin to enable the do not display last user feature.
+If you have the Automated Configuration Pack, you can right click on Harden Win 10 Pro Security options.bat and choose Run as admin to enable these 2 features.
 Further down the document, all the settings in Security options are given.

 Data Execution Prevention is a technology that foils some types of attacks when they are coded in a certain way.
 By default, this feature is enabled but protects only Windows executables.
 You want to enable it to protect all programs, like your Firefox, Opera, Acrobat Reader and others.

 Settings / System / About / Advanced System Settings